digna-ai/releases/2024.09/Command Line Inteface.md

 ## Using `inspect` Command

-The `inspect` command in the DIGNA CLI is used to create profiles, predictions, and traffic light system data for one or more data sources within a specified project.
+The `inspect` command in the ***digna*** CLI is used to create profiles, predictions, and traffic light system data for one or more data sources within a specified project.
 This command helps in analyzing and monitoring data over a defined period.

 ### Command Usage